arangodb/docs/3.12/appendix-references-collection-object.md

 - `keepNull`: The optional `keepNull` parameter can be used to modify the behavior when handling `null` values.
 Normally, `null` values are stored in the database.
-By setting the `keepNull` parameter to `false`, this behavior can be changed so that all attributes in `data` with `null` values will be removed from the target document.
+By setting the `keepNull` parameter to `false`, this behavior can be changed so that top-level attributes and sub-attributes in `data` with `null` values are removed from the target document (but not attributes of objects that are nested inside of arrays).
   This option controls the update-insert behavior only.
 - `mergeObjects`: Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
 If